elixir-ecto/ecto/README.md

 Ecto provides many tasks to help your workflow as well as code generators.
 You can find all available tasks by typing `mix help` inside a project with Ecto.

 Ecto generators will automatically open the generated files if you have `ECTO_EDITOR` set in your environment variable.
-You can set this variable for different editors as follows:

-  * Textmate: `mate -a`

 ### Types and casting